Research and strategy for the human side of systems in change.

 How I work

 I'm mixed-methods by default — qualitative when I need to understand why, quantitative when I need to understand how many or how often.
-I've coordinated NIH-funded clinical studies using REDCap and SPSS, run usability sessions with cognitive walkthroughs and reaction cards, and turned 10,000-row Excel datasets into product decisions.
+I've coordinated NIH-funded clinical studies using REDCap and SPSS, run usability sessions with cognitive walkthroughs and reaction cards, and analyzed onboarding behavior across 180,000+ healthcare platform users.

-I believe strategy is storytelling.
+And I believe strategy is storytelling.
 The most technically correct insight fails if it can't move people.
-So I invest as much in synthesis and communication as I do in data collection — whether that means a visual poster for Harvard Psychiatry Research Day or a roadmap presentation for a university engineering team.
+So I invest as much in synthesis and communication as I do in data collection — whether that means a Harvard Psychiatry Research Day poster, a roadmap presentation to a university engineering team, or the narrative arc of a game about grief.

 Currently